Updated September 25, 2018

 You have a blog or website.
-(If not, get one here.)
+(If not, here’s how to start one.)

-6. You will not engage in any promotional, marketing, or other advertising activities on behalf of us or our affiliates, or in connection with the Amazon Site or the Program, that are not expressly permitted under the Operating Agreement.
-For example, you will not engage in any promotional, marketing, or other advertising activities in any offline manner, including by using any of our or our affiliates’ trademarks or logos (including any Amazon Mark), any Content, or any Special Link in connection with an offline promotion or in any other offline manner (e.g., in any printed material, mailing, SMS, MMS, email or attachment to email, or other document, or any oral solicitation).
-Upon our request, you will provide us with written certification that you have complied with this Section 6.
-We will specify the form of, and content required in, that certification in our request.
-Any failure by you to provide the certification in accordance with our request will constitute a material breach of this Operating Agreement.
+4. You will not engage in any promotional, marketing, or other advertising activities on behalf of us or our affiliates, or in connection with an Amazon Site or the Associates Program, that are not expressly permitted under the [Associates Program Operating] Agreement.
+You will not engage in any promotional, marketing, or other advertising activities in any offline manner, including by using any of our or our affiliates’ trademarks or logos (including any Amazon Mark), any Program Content, or any Special Link in connection with email, offline promotion or in any offline manner (e.g., in any printed material, ebook, mailing, or attachment to email, or other document, or any oral solicitation).

 I emailed them to clarify.
 I linked to the above and asked them if it “applies to Amazon Associates links that I post on my blog, but then are sent via my RSS feed in an email to my blog subscribers?”

-Summary: We cannot use Associate links in, emails, newsletters, RSS feeds or anything else that’s offline.
+The answer was clear.
+Associates links cannot be in, emails, newsletters, RSS feeds or anything else offline.

 And then I chatted with them because it never hurts to ask multiple times.
-Here’s the summary of the conversation:
+Here’s the summary of the conversation (not a direct quote):

 Amazon Associate links cannot be included in email, only on your website or blog, not even in the emailed version of your RSS feed.
 Any product link in any email would be a violation.
 Amazon does not have a standard recommendation for bloggers in this instance.
-They simply want any Associates link you share to be on your site only.
+Simply put, they want any Associates link you share to be on your site only.

 What about so-and-so blogger who frequently has Amazon affiliate links in their emails?